E2E Testing with Playwright

 Set up Playwright locally

 To run the tests locally, developers need to set up Playwright on their machines.
 End-to-end tests test entire workflows; therefore, they require the whole Artemis setup - database, client, and server to be running.
 Playwright tests rely on the Playwright Node.js library, browser binaries, and some helper packages.
+To run playwright tests locally, you need to start the Artemis server and client, have the correct users set up and install and run playwright.
+This setup should be used for debugging, and creating new tests for your code, but needs intellij to work, and relies on fully setting up your local Artemis instance following the server setup guide.

 Install dependencies: